starmoon8/starmoon8/README.md

 # Tutorial in common sense- Coding does not impress anyone in 2026 an beyond.
 Ai can do the same work a thousand times faster and smarter.
 Lunatic youtubers constantly try to say that ai is horrid at coding.
-Meanwhile, in reality, ai gets better at a fast rate and is far superior to the fragile human brain.
+Meanwhile, in reality, ai gets better at a profound rate and is far superior to the LIMITED fragile human brain.
 Vile humans must accept ai as your coding salvation!
 Weeeeeeee!